NCEAS/metacat/docs/user/metacat/source/event-logging.rst

 include only certain events: events from a particular IP address, user, event type, or that occurred after a specified start date or before an end date.

-The following URL is used to return the basic log—an XML-formatted log of all events since the log was initiated::
+The following URL is used to return the basic log- an XML-formatted log of all events since the log was initiated::

   http://some.metacat.host/context/metacat?action=getlog